 Ingredients

-- 1-2 cups white sugar according to how sweet you would like it to be
+- 4-8 tablespoon white sugar according to how sweet you would like it to be

-- Completely remove the skin of the root vegetable.
-This is to ensure that the paste comes out smooth and silky.
+- Remove the skin of the root vegetable completely.
+This will ensure that the paste is smooth and silky.

-- Chop the ground root into cubes and steam it until it is soft.
-You can poke the cubes with a fork or chopsticks to check whether it breaks easily.
+- Chop the ground root into cubes and boil it on medium heat for 15 minutes or until soft.
+You can poke the cubes with a fork or chopsticks to check whether they break easily.
+Then drain the water.

 - Once soft, use a fork or masher to mash the hot cubes into a smooth paste.
-You need to mash while they are still hot as they will harden once they cool down.
+You need to mash them while they are still hot, as they will harden once they cool down.

-- Stir the mixture for about 15 to 20 minutes until the ingredients become completely mixed into a consistent taro paste.
+- Stir the mixture for about 5 minutes until the ingredients mix into a consistent, smooth purple sweet dessert fillin

 - Remove the pot from the stove and let it cool down.
 Make sure to chill the taro paste until room temperature before using.